What would our hunter/gathering ancestors think if they could see us now?

 Most common complaints

 According to a toolkit published by Public Health England (PHE), along with mental health issues such as anxiety and stress, most absences from the office are due to a neck, back or general muscle pain.
-Many industries are facing an aging workforce, as Professor Dame Carol Black, special adviser to PHE reports, employers and employees are coming to recognize the importance of preventing [musculoskeletal] problems when they can and alleviating and accommodating the effects as they emerge.
+Many industries are facing an aging workforce and, as Professor Dame Carol Black, special adviser to PHE reports, employers and employees are coming to recognize the importance of preventing [musculoskeletal] problems when they can and are conscious of the need to both accommodate and alleviate issues as and when they emerge.

 We’ve identified some of the most common complaints facing the office worker so let’s look at some techniques we can employ to stay in good shape, even as we’re sitting at our desks.

 KInesthesia refers to the sensation of movement, or for the purpose of this blog; muscle sense.
 Our skeletal muscles are activated by a reactionary force so if legs are allowed to dangle freely from a high chair or abdominal muscles rendered inactive by a prolonged forward tilt of the torso, there’s bound to be a referred demand from surrounding muscles; likewise if the elbows or forearms are either resting or even pressed onto a desk for a long time.

 A short-term solution or even prevention of occurring musculoskeletal issues can be gained with either physiotherapy, massage therapy, chiropractic application or even medical intervention.
 In order to take command of your body though, and manage your physical health well into old age, exercise is key.